FlyteWizard/csc485c-csc578c-math-learning/Educational Technology for Mathematics/Web Based Learning/Web Based Learning Sites/Quora.md

 ---
 tags: [video,visual-learning,web-based,youtube,khan-academy]
 ---

-# Quora
+# Quora as Mathematical Learning Support

-[[Quora]] is Quora is a place to gain and share knowledge.
+Quora is a place to gain and share knowledge.
 It's a [[Web Based Learning]] platform to ask questions and connect with people who contribute unique insights and quality answers.

-If someone is asking "How should I learn mathematics?" he might get some web result link of [[Quora]] where people from different parts of the world respond.
+If someone is asking "How should I learn mathematics?" they might get a web result from Quora, where people from different parts of the world respond.

 In response to the question "How should I learn mathematics?"